 Directed by Anthony Russo and Joe Russo | Written by Christopher Markus and Stephen McFeely | 149 min

-Since the mid-’80s, Marvel’s been finding their sales figures spiking with summer crossover series—pitting their popular heroes against each other and/or a terrible, frequently cosmic, threat—with titles like Secret Wars, Civil War, Secret Invasion, House Of M, and, yes, Infinity Gauntlet.
-Now, the Marvel Cinematic Universe has followed suit, with 10 years of features culminating in a massive crossover event including most of the Avengers—with a few notable absentees—and the star-hopping Guardians of the Galaxy, all fighting the fellow on the giant space-toilet, the Mad Titan, Thanos (Josh Brolin).
+Since the mid-’80s, Marvel Comics have been finding their sales figures spiking with summer crossover series — pitting their popular heroes against each other and/or a terrible, frequently cosmic, threat—with titles like Secret Wars, Civil War, Secret Invasion, House Of M, and, yes, Infinity Gauntlet.
+Now, the Marvel Cinematic Universe has followed suit, with 10 years of features culminating in a massive crossover event including most of the Avengers — with a few notable absentees — and the star-hopping Guardians of the Galaxy, all fighting the fellow on the giant space-toilet, the Mad Titan, Thanos (Josh Brolin).

-There are about a dozen ways this could’ve gone south given so many—what’s the collective noun for costumed heroes?
+There are about a dozen ways this could’ve gone south given so many — what’s the collective noun for costumed heroes?
 A manifest?
 A galaxy?
 A spandex?
 But, as usual, Marvel and its creative staff keep all the plates spinning.
-This is an enormous, exciting, and yes, exhausting action adventure—and it’s terrific.
+This is an enormous, exciting, and yes, sometimes even exhausting action adventure — and it’s terrific.

 What works well is the typically smooth handling of character amidst all the chaos, and the impeccable casting.
 MVPs include Gamora (Zoe Saldana), Thor (Chris Hemsworth), Doctor Strange (Benedict Cumberbatch), Vision and Scarlet Witch (Paul Bettany and Elizabeth Olsen), Peter Parker (Tom Holland), and a new character played by Peter Dinklage, but really, there’s no weak link in this chain, which is saying something when there are dozens of links.
 Everyone has their moment, and some more than one.
 Jags of well-placed humour help lift the heavy plot elements, romance and camaraderie deliver real heart, and the special effects are state of the art.